 Joint pain can develop from many causes, including inflammation of the thin gliding sacs known as bursae that provide extra cushion at your joints, resulting in bursitis.
-At Manhattan Orthopedics, with locations in Midtown West Manhattan and Astoria in New York, board-certified orthopedic surgeon Edmond Cleeman, MD, specializes in the treatment of bursitis and can provide the care you need to relieve your pain.
+At Manhattan Orthopedics, with locations in Midtown West Manhattan and Astoria and Brooklyn in New York, board-certified orthopedic surgeon Edmond Cleeman, MD, specializes in the treatment of bursitis and can provide the care you need to relieve your pain.
 Call your nearest New York City office or request an appointment online for a consultation today.

 Bursitis refers to inflammation of your bursae, which are thin gliding sacs that provide cushioning for the bones, muscles, and tendons around your joints.